oudeismetis/oudeis/content/blog/dry-considered-harmful.md

 Sometimes the architecture decisions we make in our code can become hard to change.
 This can happen in a lot of ways (multi-class inheritance, unit tests exercising the implementation instead of the resulting behaviour, etc.).

-In the case of DRY, a change needed for one usecase might result in that abstraction needing to change...but only for that usecase and not for any of the others.
+In the case of DRY, a change needed for one usecase might result in that abstraction needing to change. . .but only for that usecase and not for any of the others.

 To illustrate this with an example, I recently code reviewed an abstraction that was doing something like this.